 Where to go After Gros Morne

-If you’re looking for a scenic road trip to go on after Gros Morne, continue the drive down the Viking Road all the way to the National Historic Site of L’anse Aux Meadows.
+If you’re looking for a scenic road trip to go on after Gros Morne, continue the drive down the Viking Trail all the way to the National Historic Site of L’anse Aux Meadows.

 If you’re visiting Newfoundland, I strongly recommend adding Gros Morne to your itinerary.
 It’s quickly become one of my favorite places on the island, especially for hiking.

 Found this post helpful?
 Pin it for later!